June 25, 2014

 Please come out to market to buy fresh, healthy, local food for yourself and share some extra with neighbors in need.
 Volunteer opportunities at the Donation Station are family friendly and fun for all ages!
 We need your support for local farmers to provide farm fresh food to community members in need.
 Contact Melissa Tinling (firstname.lastname@example.org) to volunteer.

 About Greensboro Farmers Curb Market

-	Local vegetables, meats, prepared foods, flowers and crafts are available on Saturdays year round from 7 a.m. to noon.
-From May to December, the Market is open on Wednesdays from 7 a.m. to noon.
-GFM’s Mission is to provide greater Greensboro with opportunities to purchase and learn about local food and crafts while interacting with producers and each other in a friendly and diverse social setting.
-In doing so, GFM will encourage and support growth of local foods and artisan goods businesses to improve greater Greensboro’s economy, support better health through healthy eating and build social and community connections.
+Local produce, meats, prepared foods, flowers and crafts are available on Saturdays year round from 7 a.m. to noon and Wednesdays May – December 8 a.m. to 1:30 pm.
+GFM, Inc.’s Mission is to provide greater Greensboro with opportunities to purchase and learn about local food and crafts while interacting with producers and each other in a friendly and diverse social setting.
+In doing so, GFM, Inc. will encourage and support growth of local foods and artisan goods businesses to improve greater Greensboro’s economy, support better health through healthy eating and build social and community connections.

 Farmer Foodshare is a 501© 3 nonprofit connecting people who grow food with people who need food.
 Go to www.farmerfoodshare.org, or email email@example.com for information or to volunteer.

 Attached Photo Credit – Hannah Sharpe